A2ITNotes/quartz/README.md

 # A2 Notes

-Notes for Alevels students studing Information technology 9626
+Notes for A-levels students studying Information Technology 9626 Advanced Theory

 All notes are sourced from the official marking schemes.

 The sturucture of the website is based on the syllabus.
-So if there is any bullet point you dont know yet, better get studing!
+So if there is any bullet point you dont know yet, better get studying!